mrWh1te/gardn/README.md

 import { Plant } from '@gardn/data'; // auto-generated TypeScript type called Plant
                                      // built from the GraphQL type called Plant
 ```

+This library has a dedicated Storybook app.
+Run it with `nx run ui:storybook`

 #### UI